 Extreme Heat Projections

 Climate change is bringing more days (and nights) with extremely high temperatures.
-Extreme heat is one of the most deadly climate hazards.
-Extreme heat consistently leads to the deadliest outcomes of all weather events annually (National Weather Service & National Oceanic and Atmospheric Administration, 2022).
+Extreme heat is one of the most deadly climate hazards — it consistently leads to the deadliest outcomes of all weather events annually (National Weather Service & NOAA, 2022).
 Anyone can be affected by extreme heat, but this hazard often disproportionately impacts low-income communities.

 Future public health consequences of extreme heat are likely to increase, but adaptation and mitigation steps can improve outcomes.
-In order to understand how cities can take steps to protect communities from the risk of extreme heat, finer resolution temperature maps are required to understand :
+In order to understand how cities can take steps to protect communities, finer resolution temperature maps are required to understand:

-- What steps can be taken to ensure all communities have access to resources during Extreme Heat Events.
+3. What steps can be taken to ensure all communities have access to resources during extreme heat events

 With precise data, we hope to create precise solutions.

-The graph below shows increase in projected number of days per year that will be 100°F in Santa Clara Country.
-Source: The Climate Explorer
+The graph below shows the projected increase in the number of days per year that will be 100°F in Santa Clara County.
+Source: The Climate Explorer.

 Urban Heat Island Effect

-When it’s already hot, 20 degrees of extra heat is a big deal, especially if you’re spending time outside for work or play.
-Extreme heat can trigger dangerous health problems, like exhaustion, heart attacks, breathing problems and asthma, and heat stroke.
-It can also make chronic health conditions worse or trigger health crisis.
+When it's already hot, 20 degrees of extra heat is a big deal, especially if you're spending time outside for work or play.
+Extreme heat can trigger dangerous health problems like exhaustion, heart attacks, breathing problems, and heat stroke.
+It can also make chronic health conditions worse or trigger a health crisis.

 We can't predict the weather, but we can be prepared to respond — starting by understanding how heat affects us.

-If you'd like to learn more, here's a video about Urban heat Island by NPR!
+Want to learn more?
+Here's a video about Urban Heat Island by NPR.